SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 Targets and Indicators were found from the UN Statistics Division (<a id="SDGT+Is">[Statistics Division, 2021](#f1)</a>).
 This list includes "the global indicator framework as contained in A/RES/71/313, the refinements agreed by the Statistical Commission at its 49th session in March 2018 (E/CN.3/2018/2, Annex II) and 50th session in March 2019 (E/CN.3/2019/2, Annex II), changes from the 2020 Comprehensive Review (E/CN.3/2020/2, Annex II) and refinements (E/CN.3/2020/2, Annex III) from the 51st session in March 2020, and refinements from the 52nd session in March 2021 (E/CN.3/2021/2, Annex)". (https://unstats.un.org/sdgs/indicators/indicators-list/)

-Lists of least developed countries, small island developing states and landlocked developing states are from the United Nations World Economic Situation and Prospects (tables F, H and I, pages 173-174)<sup id="UNLDCs">[2](#f2)</sup>.
+Lists of least developed countries (LDCs), small island developing states (SIDS) and landlocked developing states (LDS) are from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) - countries were included if they appeared in the tables from 2016 to 2021 (i.e. were on these lists at any time between Nov 2015 and Dec 2020) (<a id="UNLDCs">[United Nations, 2016, 2017, 2018, 2019, 2020, 2021](#f2)</a>).

+This SDG is interpreted to be about the marine environment; however, certain topics are difficult to limit to only this environment without missing large numbers of works.
+In particular, fisheries research may not always use clear marine words, or may concern both marine and freshwater environments.
+Thus, the fishery-related targets are currently not limited using the *marine terms* below.

 ## 3. Marine terms: String for limiting certain phrases to the marine environment

 This query is referred to as **marine terms**, and should be combined with various other sets with `AND` (when instructed) to limit the results to the marine environment.
-It is not combined with fishery targets, as the results become too limited (many fisheries papers do not use these words, or concern both freshwater and marine fisheries).
+It is not combined with fishery targets.

 The first part (`TS=`) consists of marine habitats, organisms, physical features, and terms to do with the coast.
 The second part (`SO=`) consists of marine journal titles.
 Journal name is used as not all publications use marine words in their abstract, title or keywords (e.g. if they are discussing a specifc marine species for an audience who knows it is marine).
-Journals with over 100 articles are included, but not if Freshwater or Atmospheric elements are in their title.
-List gathered from Publication Name Index in Web of Science (in searches for “marine*” or “ocean*”).
+Journals were not included if they had non-marine elements in the title (e.g. Freshwater or Atmospheric).
+List gathered from Master journal list in Web of Science.
+The first line of this segment will find journals that begin with `"marine*" OR "ocean*" OR "estuar*" OR "deep sea*"`.

-`seaweed$` and `macroalga*` are combined with other terms to prevent inclusion based on mentions of seaweeds (e.g. seaweed extracts used in industrial processes). `coast` and `sea` are combined with other terms to prevent hits that are not really about the ocean (e.g. terrestrial work in "Mediterranean Sea countries").
+`seaweed$` and `macroalga*` are combined with other terms to prevent inclusion based on mentions of seaweeds (e.g. seaweed extracts used in industrial processes). `coast` and `sea` are combined with other terms to avoid results that are not really about the ocean (e.g. terrestrial work in "Mediterranean Sea countries"). `harbour` is  combined due to its use as a verb, and `port` due to use in other fields (e.g. electronics).

 ```Ceylon =
 TS=